Social grooming: Enforcing hierarchy and social structure

-In general, social grooming is an activity that is directed up hierarchy, i.e. a lower ranking individual grooms a higher ranking individual in the group.
+In general, social grooming is an activity that is directed up-hierarchy—i.e., a lower ranking individual grooms a higher ranking individual in the group.
 In meerkats, social grooming has been shown to carry the role of maintaining relationships that increase fitness.
-In this system, researchers have observed that dominant males receive more grooming while grooming others less, thereby indicating that less dominant males groom more dominant individuals to maintain relationships.
-In a study conducted on rhesus monkeys, it was seen that more dominant group members were 'stroked' more than they were 'picked at' when getting groomed, as compared to lower ranking group members.
+Researchers have observed that in this system, dominant males receive more grooming while grooming others less, thereby indicating that less dominant males groom more dominant individuals to maintain relationships.
+In a study conducted on rhesus monkeys, it was seen that more dominant group members were "stroked" more than they were "picked at" when being groomed, compared to lower-ranking group members.
 From a utilitarian standpoint, stroking is a less effective technique for grooming than picking, but it is construed as being a more affectionate gesture.
-Hence, grooming a higher ranking individual could be conducted in order to placate a potential aggressor and reduce tension.
+Hence, grooming a higher ranking individual could be done in order to placate a potential aggressor and reduce tension.
 Moreover, individuals closer in rank tend to groom each other more reciprocally than individuals further apart in rank.

-Grooming networks in black crested gibbons have been proven to contribute greater social cohesion and stability.
+Grooming networks in black crested gibbons have been proven to contribute to greater social cohesion and stability.
 Groups of gibbons with more stable social networks formed grooming networks that were significantly more complex, while groups with low stability networks formed far fewer grooming pairs.

 Interchange of favours

-Grooming is often offered by an individual in exchange for a certain behavioural response or action.
-Social grooming is critical for vampire bats especially, since it is necessary for them to maintain food-sharing relationships in order to sustain their food regurgitation sharing behaviour.
+Grooming is often offered by an individual in exchange for a certain behavioral response or action.
+Social grooming is critical for vampire bats especially, since it is necessary for them to maintain food-sharing relationships in order to sustain their food regurgitation sharing behavior.
 In Tibetan macaques, infants are seen as a valuable commodity that can be exchanged for favours; mothers allow non-mothers to handle their infants for short durations in exchange for being groomed.
-Tibetan macaques measure and perceive the value of the infants by noting the relative ratio of infants in the group; as the number of infants increase, their 'value' decreases and the amount of grooming in exchange for infant-handling performed by non-mothers for mothers decreases.
+Tibetan macaques measure and perceive the value of the infants by noting the relative ratio of infants in the group; as the number of infants increase, their "value" decreases, and so does the amount of grooming performed by non-mothers for mothers in exchange for infant-handling.

-In male bonobos, it is suggested that grooming is exchanged in favour of some emotional component because grooming familiar individuals involves larger time differences (i.e. the duration for which each individual grooms the other is not equal) and reduced reciprocity (i.e. likelihood of grooming the other is unpredictable).
-Hence, the presence of some sort of social bond between individuals results in greater 'generosity' and tolerance between them.
+It has been suggested that in male bonobos, grooming is exchanged in favour of some emotional component because grooming familiar individuals involves larger time differences (i.e., the duration for which each individual grooms the other is not equal) and reduced reciprocity (i.e., the likelihood of grooming the other is unpredictable).
+Hence, the presence of some sort of social bond between individuals results in greater "generosity" and tolerance between them.